Buying solar panels for your home

 Backup power

 Hybrid systems can provide backup power in the event of a blackout.
-Backup capability typically adds to the cost of the system.
+Backup capability is one of the big advantages of owning a battery and the added functionality typically adds to the cost of the system.

 Adding a battery